rafaelmartins/ownpaste/docs/setup.rst

 ~~~~~~~~~~~~~~~~

 You can run ownpaste using the ``ownpaste`` script, for tests.
 The built-in
-server can't handle any request load, then don't use it in production.
+server can't handle a big request load, then please don't use it in production.

 ::